percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    previously made with :option:`xtrabackup --encrypt` option.
 The :option:`xtrabackup --parallel` option will allow multiple files to be decrypted simultaneously. |Percona XtraBackup| doesn't automatically remove the encrypted files.
-In order to clean up the backup directory users should use :option:`xtrabackup --remove-original` option.
+To clean up the backup directory, users should use :option:`xtrabackup --remove-original` option.

 .. option:: --defaults-extra-file=[MY.CNF]

    Read this file after the global files are read.
-Must be given as the first option on the command-line.
+This file must be the first option on the command-line.

 .. option:: --defaults-file=[MY.CNF]

    Only read default options from the given file.
-Must be given as the first option on the command-line.
-Must be a real file; it cannot be a symbolic link.
+This file must be the first option on the command-line and be a real file and cannot be a symbolic link.

 .. option:: --defaults-group=GROUP-NAME

-   This option is to set the group which should be read from the configuration file.
-This is used by |innobackupex| if you use the :option:`xtrabackup --defaults-group` option.
-It is needed for ``mysqld_multi`` deployments.
+   This option sets up the group which should be read from the configuration file.
+The option is used by the :option:`--default-group` and is required for ``mysqld_multi`` deployments.

+.. option:: --defaults-group-suffix=#

+   Read the usual options groups and also groups with concat(group, suffix).

 .. option::  --dump-innodb-buffer-pool